This post was originally published on A Globe Well Travelled in 2014. The content has been revised and updated with fresh information.

 You absolutely cannot head to Budapest without visiting a few of its Ruin Pubs!
 What are Ruin Pubs, you ask?
 Well, if you head into the Jewish Quarter, you’ll find a collection of once derelict warehouses and factories that have been transformed into happening bars.

 These casual nightlife hotspots are where all the cool kids hang out in Budapest.
 They are often decorated with upcycled furniture and wacky decorations that you’d probably find in a scrap yard or buried deep in a box of junk at an antique store.
-Here’s a list of ruin pubs in the city for a self-guided tour, or you can hop on a ruin pub crawl to see the bars with a guide and some other partygoers!
+Here’s a list of ruin pubs in the city for a self-guided tour, or you can hop on a Budapest pub crawl to see the bars with a guide and some other partygoers!

 2. Solheimasandur plane wreck (Iceland)